Howard Benson: Career

 His first works as producer were two albums for hardcore punk band T.S.O.L.
 (Revenge (1986) and Hit and Run (1987)), and the first record he produced for a major record label was Bang Tango's Psycho Café in 1989.
 Benson states that discovering Pro Tools in 1998 while working with Sepultura was a major turning point in his career.
 He was asked to produce P.O.D.'s The Fundamental Elements of Southtown album in 1999, which became a platinum-selling record.
 In 2000, Benson produced P.O.D.'s multi-platinum-selling Satellite at Bay 7 Studios, and continued to record numerous albums at that location.
 Over the next few years, Benson produced records from acts like Cold, Crazy Town, P.O.D.'s Payable on Death, and Three Cheers for Sweet Revenge from My Chemical Romance.
 He later produced numerous multi-platinum records for artists such as The All-American Rejects, Hoobastank, Flyleaf, Daughtry, Seether, Saosin, Theory of a Deadman, Three Days Grace, Skillet, Santana, Adam Lambert, My Chemical Romance, Kelly Clarkson and Papa Roach.

 He now produces exclusively at West Valley Recording Studios, in Woodland Hills.

 Benson stated that he utilizes Auto-Tune in the studio and that those who do not are "nuts".
 Benson prefers to record in what he calls a "parallel system," in which musicians will record their parts in isolated rooms.
 After the recording of an album, Benson typically brings the track to his home studio, Sparky Dark Studios, where he personally adds to the arrangement.

 Benson has worked as an A&R consultant at Giant Records, Elektra Records, and Warner Bros.
 Records.

 Benson produced and appears in Attack of Life: The Bang Tango Movie, which is a 2016 documentary film directed by Drew Fortier about 80s hard rock band Bang Tango for whom Benson had produced two albums.

 In 2021 Benson and Three Days Grace drummer Neil Sanderson co-founded the record label Judge & Jury Records.

+In addition to his album production work, Benson has expanded into audio-software and music-education projects.
+He collaborated with Joey Sturgis Tones to release the signature vocal-processing plugins Howard Benson Vocals and Howard Benson Vocal Multiplier.
+He also partnered with STL Tones to develop STL Tonality: Howard Benson, a guitar-amp and effects plugin suite.

+Benson has also appeared in educational media, including serving as the featured instructor for the URM Academy course How It’s Done, which documents his production process in collaboration with the band In Flames.